Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 This documentation is primarily focused on how to use this note, rather than Anki itself, so little will be written about the details of Anki here.

-Here is a small list of resources on setting up and using Anki itself:
+Instead, here is a small list of resources on setting up and using Anki itself:

 * [Cade's blog: Optimizing Anki for Language Learning](https://cademcniven.com/posts/20210410/) (recommended)
 * [Tatsumoto's blog: Setting up Anki](https://tatsumoto.neocities.org/blog/setting-up-anki.html)